omranjamal/PhraseEngine/README.md

 ```Javascript
 console.log(engine.random());
 ```
-the output will be either one of the folloing sentences.
+the output will be either one of the following sentences.
 ```
 I like trains.
 I really like trains.
 ```

 ## Nesting
-All tags support nesting so you can mix and macth as you please.
+All tags support nesting so you can mix and match as you please.
 To give an example let's put `<maybe/>` inside another `<maybe/>` for kicks.

 ```XML